Subsidized vs. Unsubsidized Student Loans: Understanding the Key Differences

 This guide breaks down how each loan works, their pros and cons, and how to choose the best option for your situation.

-Eligibility: Subsidized loans are need-based and determined by your FAFSA.
-Your school decides the amount you can borrow based on your demonstrated need and federal loan limits.
+These loans are need-based, meaning your eligibility is determined by your FAFSA.
+Your school decides the amount you can borrow based on your demonstrated financial need and federal loan limits.

 Borrowing Limits: Dependent undergraduates can borrow up to $23,000 total in subsidized loans.
 Annual limits range from $3,500 in the first year to $5,500 in later years.